TOP 13 WAYS YOUR BUSINESS CAN GIVE BACK TO THE COMMUNITY

 Employee donation-matching programs are an excellent way for businesses to give back.
 But companies today are exploring new ways to contribute to their communities, simultaneously improving employee (and customer) engagement and creating a greater impact on the lives of those they support.

 There are plenty of meaningful ways to give back rather than a once-off donation or cash handouts.
+So how do businesses benefit from giving back to the community and how can you do the same?
 Here are a couple of suggestions for you to try out – some of them may even surprise you!

 1. Give away some of your awesome [extra] products